 How the AC Works

-When you have an AC, the refrigerant within the evaporator coil would expand so it will cool down.
-When it leaves the AC unit, it would cool the air within your house, removing the hot air effectively from the house.
+When you have an AC, the refrigerant within the evaporator coil will expand so it will cool down.
+When it leaves the AC unit, it cools the air within your house, removing the hot air effectively from the house.

-However, when there is something wrong with the AC, the entire system would be disturbed.
+However, when there is something wrong with the AC, the entire system is disturbed.
 The evaporator oil would ‘allow’ the refrigerant to have too much cooling effect, making it fall below the level of freezing.
 As a result, ice would form.

 How Many Hours Should an AC Run per Day?